kxxjxxl/highcharts-ts/README.md

 ```
 ## Frequently Asked Questions
 **Q: why does this exist?**
-A: idk inpsired by the meme at my work place.
+A: idk inpsired by the meme at my work place. also we use highcharts a lot so......

 **Q: ss this scientifically accurate?**
 A: fuck around and find out.